Emmaus during the Late Roman Period

 A coin minted at Nicopolis under Marcus Aurelius (161-180)

 These coins, however, may have been minted at Nicopolis of the Lesser Armenia (in Asia Minor).
-Most historians, following the major part of the Byzantine period authors, date the renaming of Emmaus into “Nicopolis” by the 3d c.
+Most Byzantine authors date the renaming of Emmaus into “Nicopolis” by the 3rd c.
 AD (see below).
 (See: Vincent & Abel, "Emmaus", Paris, 1932, p.322-323).

-A fragment of Ptolemy's map (2d c.
+A fragment of Ptolemy's map (2nd c.
 AD), where Emmaus is shown under the name of Emmaunta

-A fragment of the Peutinger Table, a map from the 2d c.
+A fragment of the Peutinger Table, a map from the 2nd c.
 AD, where Emmaus appears under the name Amauante.

-A collection of the Jewish comments for the Law "Mekhilta de Rabbi Ishmael" (Mekhilta for the Book of Exodus), tractate Bahodesh A, describes the hard situation of the Jewish people after the Roman destruction of Jerusalem and its Temple:
+A collection of the Jewish comments for the Law "Mekhilta de Rabbi Ishmael" (Mekhilta for the Book of Exodus), tractate Bahodesh A, describe the hard situation of the Jewish people after the destruction of Jerusalem and its Temple by the Romans:

-Following the destruction of the Jerusalem Temple, R. Johanan ben Zakkai gathered his disciples in Yavne, where he founded an Academy and reformed the Judaism, enabling it to exist in the absence of the Temple.
-R. Johanan ben Zakkai finished his life in the village of Berur Hail ca. 72 AD .
+Following the destruction of the Jerusalem Temple, Rabbi Johanan ben Zakkai gathered his disciples in Yavne, where he founded an Academy whose purpose was to enable Judaism to persist in these new circumstances.
+Rabbi Johanan ben Zakkai finished his life in the village of Berur Hail ca. 72 AD .
 The Jewish tradition has preserved the following story:

 The same story is mentioned in the collection of Jewish legends, "Avot de Rabbi Nathan" (B), ch.
 29: